 - Current health status

-Criteria such as these help reduce the medical differences among people in the trial.
-When people taking part in a trial are alike in key ways, researchers can be more certain that the results are due to the treatment being tested and not to other factors.
+Criteria such as these help reduce the medical differences amon participants in the clinical trial.
+When those taking part in a clinical trial are alike in key ways, researchers can be more certain that the results are due to the treatment being tested and not to other factors.7

-Also, some people have health problems besides lung cancer that could be made worse by the treatments in a trial.
-If you are interested in joining a trial, you will receive medical tests to be sure that you are fit for the trial.
+Also, some patients have health problems in addition to lung cancer that could be made worse by the treatments in a clinical trial.
+If you are interested in participating in a clinical trial, you will receive medical tests to be sure that you are medically fit for it.7

 How are patients in clinical trials kept safe?

-People who take part in clinical trials are protected in a number of ways.
-In fact, the federal government has rules in place to help ensure both the safety and the ethics of clinical trials.
+Patients who take part in clinical trials are protected in a number of ways.
+The federal government has specific rules that help ensure that clinical trials are conducted both safely and ethically.1,2,8,18,19

 Ways to keep people safe include:

-process: Researchers must provide patients who are thinking about joining a clinical research study with detailed information about the study.
-This includes enough information about the trial’s purpose and possible risks and benefits that a patient can decide whether to take part.
-This information must be given in writing and may be discussed with the doctors and nurses in the research team.
-If a person decides to take part in a study, he or she will be given an informed consent document to sign, confirming understanding of this information.
+A process in which patients are given important information, including possible risks and benefits, about a medical procedure or treatment, a clinical trial, or genetic testing to help them decide if they want to be treated, tested, or take part in the trial process: Researchers must provide patients who are thinking about participating in a clinical trial with detailed information about it.
+This includes enough information about the clinical trial’s purpose and possible risks and benefits to allow a patient to make the best decision about whether to take part.
+This information must be given in writing and may be discussed with the doctors and nurses on the research team.
+If a person decides to take part in a clinical trial, he or she will be given an informed consent document to sign, confirming understanding of this information.

-Review of the clinical trial protocol (plan) by an: There is an IRB at every health care facility that does clinical research.
+Review of the clinical trial protocol by an A group of scientists, doctors, clergy, and patient advocates that reviews and approves the detailed plan for every clinical trial: There is an IRB at every healthcare facility that does clinical research.
 This board includes doctors, researchers, and community members.
-The IRB’s role is to ensure that the clinical trial protocol is ethical and that the rights and welfare of the people who take part are being protected.
+The IRB’s role is to ensure that the clinical trial protocol is ethical and that the rights and welfare of the patients who take part are being protected.

-Ongoing monitoring of the clinical trial: Once the clinical trial is under way, it continues to be monitored by the IRB as well as by the sponsor of the trial, the research team conducting the trial, and, for the phase 3 portion of a clinical trial, a, which decides whether a trial should be changed or closed.
+Ongoing monitoring of the clinical trial: Once the clinical trial is under way, it continues to be monitored by the IRB as well as by the sponsor of the trial, the research team conducting the trial, and, for the phase 3 portion of a clinical trial, a An impartial group that oversees a clinical trial and reviews the results to see if they are acceptable, which decides whether a trial should be changed or closed.
 The DSMB is made up of doctors, statisticians, and others who are independent of the people, organizations, and institutions that are sponsoring, organizing, and conducting the clinical trial.
 DSMB members are experts in clinical research and clinical trials.
 The FDA also meets with researchers and inspects the clinical trial sites.

 What are the benefits and risks associated with a clinical trial?

-Like with all treatment options, there are both benefits and risks for people who take part in a clinical trial.
+As with all treatment options, there are both benefits and risks for those who take part in a clinical trial.
 Before deciding to take part, you should carefully consider both.
-If you are thinking about taking part in a clinical trial, ask your doctors and the research team as many questions as you need to until you are satisfied that you understand exactly what is involved.
-Here is more information about possible benefits and risks.
+If you are thinking about taking part in a clinical trial, ask your healthcare team and the clinical trial research team as many questions as you need to until you are satisfied that you understand exactly what is involved.
+Here are lists from the National Cancer Institute (NCI) of possible benefits and possible risks of participation:7

 - You will have access to a new treatment that is not otherwise available, reflecting the latest thinking in lung cancer research and treatment